Is it wrong that I already feel mom guilt over the fact that I started writing this article six months ago, but didn’t finish?

 3. Enjoy Where You Are in This Season- Without Feeling Mom Guilt.

 The comparison trap can be especially harmful when a working mom compares herself to a stay-at-home mom or vice-versa.
 Parenting is tough, no matter the circumstances, and there are plenty of trade-offs.
-You don’t need to feel guilty because you enjoy your full-time job or shame because you feel like you’re “just” a mommy.
+You don’t need to have feelings of inadequacy or personal insecurities because you enjoy your full-time job or shame because you feel like you’re “just” a mommy.
 Even menial and stressful tasks can have extraordinary long-term value.
+You might be barely in survival mode, but this season will pass.
 So relax and hang in there!

 4. Find Your People.